aws/aws-eks-best-practices/content/security/docs/iam.md

 ### EKS Pod Identities

 [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) is a feature launched at re:Invent 2023 that allows you to assign an IAM role to a kubernetes service account, without the need to configure an Open Id Connect (OIDC) identity provider(IDP) for each cluster in your AWS account.
 EKS Pod Identities deploys an agent onto each EKS node that your applications communicate with in order to get temporary AWS credentials.
-EKS Pod Identities requires a [recent version of the AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-minimum-sdk.html).
+You applications must use a [supported version of the AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-minimum-sdk.html) to use this feature.

 When EKS Pod Identities are configured for a Pod, EKS will mount and refresh a pod identity token at `/var/run/secrets/pods.eks.amazonaws.com/serviceaccount/eks-pod-identity-token` .
 This token will be used by the AWS SDK to communicate with the EKS Pod Identity Agent, which uses the pod identity token and the agent's IAM role to create temporary credentials for your pods by calling the [AssumeRoleForPodIdentity API](https://docs.aws.amazon.com/eks/latest/APIReference/API_auth_AssumeRoleForPodIdentity.html).
-The pod identity token delivered to your pods is a JWT issued from your EKS cluster and cryptographically signed, but with appropriate JWT claims for use with EKS Pod Identities.
+The pod identity token delivered to your pods is a JWT issued from your EKS cluster and cryptographically signed, with appropriate JWT claims for use with EKS Pod Identities.

-To learn more about EKS Pod Identities, please see [This Blog](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials/).
+To learn more about EKS Pod Identities, please see [this blog](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials/).

-When EKS Pod Identities are configured, you do not have to make any modifications to your application to use EKS Pod Identities. supported AWS SDK versions will automatically discover credentials made available with EKS Pod Identities by using the [credential provider chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html).
+You do not have to make any modifications to your application code to use EKS Pod Identities.
+Supported AWS SDK versions will automatically discover credentials made available with EKS Pod Identities by using the [credential provider chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html).
 Like IRSA, EKS pod identities sets variables within your pods to direct them how to find AWS credentials.

 #### Working with IAM roles for EKS Pod Identities

 * EKS Pod Identities can only directly assume IAM role that belongs to the same AWS account as the EKS cluster.
-To access an IAM role in another AWS account, you must assume that role by [configuring a profile in your SDK configuration](https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html), or in your [application's code](https://docs.aws.amazon.com/IAM/latest/UserGuide/example_sts_AssumeRole_section.html).
+To access an IAM role in another AWS account, you must assume that role by [configuring a profile in your SDK configuration](https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html), or in your [application's code](https://docs.aws.amazon.com/IAM/latest/UserGuide/sts_example_sts_AssumeRole_section.html).
-* When EKS Pod Identities are being configured, the person or process configuring the Pod Identity Association must have the `iam:PassRole` entitlement for that role.
+* When EKS Pod Identities are being configured for Service Accounts, the person or process configuring the Pod Identity Association must have the `iam:PassRole` entitlement for that role.
-* Each Service Account may only have one IAM role associated with it through EKS Pod Identities, however you can associate the same IAM role with multiple service accounts
+* Each Service Account may only have one IAM role associated with it through EKS Pod Identities, however you can associate the same IAM role with multiple service accounts.
 * IAM roles used with EKS Pod Identities must allow the `pods.eks.amazonaws.com` Service Principal to assume them, *and* set session tags.
 The following is an example role trust policy which allows EKS Pod Identities to use an IAM role:

 ```json